Different Types Of Boilers [Explained] – Combi, System, Conventional Boilers & More

 Most popular boiler manufacturers still produce conventional boilers.

-Whilst a system boiler might be a more viable option, it’s likely a straight swap for a conventional is the most cost-effective option, that is, if you don’t plan to alter pipework in your central heating system (i.e. lots of additional cost).
+Whilst a system boiler might be a more viable option for your home, it’s likely a straight swap for a conventional boiler is the most cost-effective option, that is, if you don’t plan to alter pipework in your central heating system (i.e. lots of additional cost).

 That’s because, an old and traditional central heating system might not be able to cope with the additional output and pressure, given out by newer system boilers.

 But, this isn’t a one-size fits all approach.
-My suggestion, would be to get a heating engineer to spec your property, consider what’s currently installed (in terms of the boiler and the pipework), consider your demand for hot water, and then help you decide.
+My suggestion, would be to get a heating engineer to spec your property, consider what’s currently installed (in terms of the boiler and the pipework), consider your demand for hot water, and then help you decide on the right boiler.
 You can go and get a site visit and quote here.

-If there’s no risk of a system or combi boiler putting current pipework under too much pressure, it’s likely one of these will be a better fit than a conventional boiler.
+If there’s no risk of a system or combi boiler putting current pipework under too much pressure, it’s likely one of these will be a better fit in your home than a conventional boiler.

 We’ve created a guide to conventional, heat-only and traditional boilers here.